-Joe Fairless: Neal, what’s the best ever book you've read?
+Joe Fairless: Alright, best ever book you've read?

 Joe Fairless: Best ever deal you've done?

-Joe Fairless: What's a mistake you've made on a transaction?
+Joe Fairless: What's a mistake you've made in business?

 Joe Fairless: Best ever way you like to give back?

 Joe Fairless: And how can the Best Ever listeners get in touch with you or learn more about AlphaFlow?

-Then also the approach that you’re taking with your business now, and being cautious, but yet still looking for deals and being very methodical.
-Thanks for being on the show.
-I hope you have a best ever day, and we'll talk to you soon.
+Thank you so much for being on the show.
+I hope you have a Best Ever day, and we'll talk to you soon.